-Many practicing providers have never experiences a time when they worked in medicine without mobile phone technology.
+Many practicing providers have never experienced a time when they worked in medicine without mobile phone technology.
 Apps from clinical content to dictation suit the mobile nature of cellular devices – allowing providers to be more productive while on the move.
 Charge capture technology has been deployed on mobile devices for close to two decades.
 With a number of charge capture systems available in the app stores with a wide range of capabilities, what are some of the key questions to consider when reviewing various offerings?

 Compatibility with Other Mediums